Protect your data from DNS cache poisoning

 A DNS server obtains the IP address that corresponds to a specific domain name (the website URL).
 It can be seen as a sort of directory.
 Your browser needs the IP address to contact the web server hosting the website you want to visit.
 The IP address identifies each machine connected to the internet in a unique manner, exactly like a phone number.
 It's a small but crucial link for internet security.

-In recent years, hackers have developed methods of infecting DNS server allowing them to divert traffic to their servers (phishing, etc...) by falsifying the answers given by the directory of the DNS.
+In recent years, hackers have developed methods of poisoning DNS servers that enable them to divert traffic to their servers (phishing etc.) by falsifying the responses given by the DNS directory.Enable DNSSEC

 What is a DNS?

-The Internet browser knows now the IP address of the server that contains the page www.ovh.ie.
-It sends a query to this IP address which returns the page content.
+The internet browser now knows the IP address of the server hosting the page.
+It then sends a query to this IP address which returns the content of the page.

 What is DNSSEC?

-DNSSEC secures the authenticity of the DNS response.
-When the browser sends a request, it returns with an authentication key, certifying that the returned IP is correct.
+DNSSEC guarantees the authenticity of the DNS response.
+When the browser sends a request, it receives an authentication key, certifying that the IP provided is correct.

-If a hacker tries to modify the table contained in the DNS server protected by DNSSEC, the latter refuses the requests and the information being sent is not signed.
+If a hacker tries to modify the table in a DNS server protected by DNSSEC, it will refuse the request, as the information supplied will not have been signed.